 Apple Music and Spotify are the dominant players in the streaming music industry.
 Spotify just announced they have 75 million paid subscribers with 170 million total active users.
 Apple recently hit 40 million subscribers.
 It’s clear that both companies are a hit with consumers.
 In fact, the streaming music industry has revitalized the music business.
-I often get asked, which is the better service?
+I often get asked, how do I choose between Apple Music vs Spotify

 I’ve gone back and forth on that.
 In reality, Apple Music and Spotify are both excellent services.
 I remember paying $20 for a single CD that probably had two good songs.
 This time period is the golden age for music fans.
 We have access to all the music in the world for around $10 per month.

 Both services are $9.99 per month.
 Both services offer family plans that cover up to six people for $14.99 per month.
 Both services provide student plans for $4.99 per month.

 Apple also offers a $99 per year plan for single subscriptions.
 This plan makes the monthly rate $8.25 per month.
 Spotify has offered this plan on occasion in the past, but it’s just a promotion (instead of an ongoing pricing plan).

 Spotify made the news recently by offering a bundle with Hulu

 The bundle costs $12.99 per month, and for that you get Spotify Premium plus the entry-level Hulu package.
 That’s a saving of five dollars on the normal $18 cost.
 Spotify Premium subscribers can also trial Hulu for three months for just 99 cents.